galaxgames/giygas/README.md

 Sure can, or, I can at least try.
 Don't be shy about creating github issues.
 Even if they're just questions.

 ## Can I fix it?
-You sure can, or, you can at least try.
+Sure can, or, you can at least try.
 Don't be shy about creating pull requests.
 Even if they're dumb.